fzallocco/PostgreSQLBackEndAPI/README.md

 `docker compose -f docker-compose.test.yml up -d` Run this to run backend app and db in Docker

 Next, get inside the app container and run `npx prisma migrate dev`.
+To continue using the app in Docker, make curl requests following the examples in the api-test.txt file.

 2. `docker compose down` to stop containers (add -v to wipe the DB volume)